sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/basemapselect.png' | prepend: site.baseurl }}" alt="Select a basemap" /></p>

-When you first create a visualization, it will be given a default "Nokia Day" basemap.
-To change your basemap simply click on "Basemap" in the upper left of the Map View and select an available style from the dropdown.
-You may add your own custom basemap in the "Add yours" option and then by linking to the URL for that basemap from MapBox, XYZ, or WMS.
+When you first create a visualization, it will be given a default “Nokia Day” basemap.
+To change your basemap simply click on “Nokia Day” below left of the Visualization view and select an available style.
+You may add your own custom basemap in the “yours” option and then by linking to the URL for that basemap from MapBox, XYZ, or WMS.
 Finally, there are options for adding a solid color or a repeating image pattern instead of a basemap.
 All of these features give you a high level of customization when creating a map visualization.

 CartoDB offers you a variety of basemaps you may use in your visualization.
 You may select any one of them, and the change will be applied immediately.
 You may change your basemap anytime and the rest of your layers will remain unchanged.
 Take some time to explore our different available basemaps.
 You'll be able to see that some of them have more detail (such as depicting borders, roads, mountains) while others are more minimalistic.
 Thus you may choose one that's best suited for the purpose of your visualization.